 If the above reasons aren’t enough to convince you to take a winter hike to Emerald Lake in Rocky Mountain National Park, then keep reading.
 The frozen lakes, frosted trees, and fluffy snowbanks bring a whole other perspective to the area.
 Since the park is less crowded and more quiet, you are more likely to see wildlife, including deer, elk, squirrels, and various birds.
 Overall, we think that hiking to Emerald Lake in the winter offers a different experience that you don’t want to miss.

-When entering the park, you will have to stop at the fee station to pay for entrance.
+When entering the park, you will have to pass the fee station to pay the entry fee or present your pass.
 Below are the options for passes, some of which can be bought online or at the fee station.
-We have an annual National Parks Pass since we hit various parks and monuments around the country, making it very worth it for us.
+We have an annual National Parks Pass since we hit various parks and monuments around the U.S. frequently, making it very worth it for us.

 - Day Pass – per vehicle: $30